indiesquidge/sales_engine_js/README.md

 ###### Attempt #3

-My final solution was to use a simple `for` loop.
+My third attempt was to use a simple `for` loop.

 ```javascript
 MerchantRepository.prototype.findByName = function (name) {